I Feel a Song (In My Heart)

-Gladys Knight & the Pips recording
+Gladys Knight & the Pips version

 In 1974, the song was recorded by Gladys Knight & the Pips and was from the album I Feel a Song.
 The single spent two weeks at number one on the Hot Soul Singles chart in late 1974.
 It also peaked at number 21 on the Billboard Hot 100 singles chart.
-The original version of this song was recorded.
-The version by Gladys Knight and the Pips, which was faithful to the original interpretation, was therefore the fourth outing for the song.
+The version by Gladys Knight and the Pips, which was faithful to the original interpretation and produced by Camillo, was the fourth recording of the song.